 The major difference between the two is that Equifax is a major credit bureau.
-While it's effective at monitoring credit and financial accounts, it lacks in terms of offering restoration services.
+While it's effective at monitoring credit and financial accounts, it lacks in terms of offering restoration.
 LifeLock is also better equipped when it comes to scanning the Dark Web to find your information on suspicious or fraudulent accounts.

 - Equifax is best known as a credit bureau that helps to determine FICO scores

 - LifeLock continually scans the Dark Web to uncover areas where your information is being used